 Dental Emergency FAQs

 If you or a loved one ever has a dental emergency, you can count on our team at Exceptional Smiles to get you out of pain fast while also preserving your oral health.
 To ensure that you’re prepared for the unexpected, we’ve answered several frequently asked questions below.
-But if there’s anything else you’d like to know or you simply need an emergency dentist in Colorado Springs, get in touch anytime.
+But if there’s anything else you’d like to know or you simply need an emergency dentist in Briargate, get in touch anytime.
 We’re always just a phone call away!